AttacktheSOC/attackthesoc.github.io/content/about.md

 +++

 ## 👋 Hello!
-I'm Dylan, an IT Security professional with 10 years of experience and a passion about safeguarding the cloud and diving deep into the evolving landscape of information security.
+I'm Dylan, an Information Security professional with 10 years of experience and a proven track record of aligning security architecture with business goals.
+Skilled in designing, implementing, and managing advanced security solutions in Azure-based environments with a focus on Entra ID, Microsoft Defender XDR, and Azure Automation.
+Passionate about cultivating a culture of community-driven collaboration, promoting detection-in-depth and teaching others the lessons I learned the hard way.

 ---

 ## 🌟 Quick Facts
 - **📍 Location:** USA
 - **💼 Occupation:** IT Security Specialist (IAM & DEaTH)
 - **🎓 Education:** Self-taught
 - **🍄 Interests:** Family, getting lost in nature, and learning
 - **🌱 Currently Learning:** Azure Automation

 ---